 Schedule a session

-Once a month, at Clear Review, we do “Break or Remake”.
+Once a fortnight, at Clear Review, we do “Break or Remake”.
 It’s an in-person all hands where everyone is encouraged to share something they think we could do better, or with, or without, in order to make our working lives easier.

 If your organisation isn’t quite comfortable with looking each other in the eye and sharing that candour, you could ask employees to share their concerns anonymously beforehand and nominate someone to read them out at the meeting.
 The important point is that everyone hears and everyone is welcome to share their solutions.